 Developmentally appropriate methods for guiding students' development of literacy skills K-8, as outlined in national, state, and local standards.
 Development of literacy skills and strategies within the context of developing the written language, thinking processes, and appropriate assessment integral to teaching.
 Integration of subject areas and technology to enhance literacy.
-Prerequisite: UAS Bachelors of Arts Elementary Education major or permission from Bachelors of Arts Elementary Education Program Director.
+Prerequisite: UAS Bachelor of Arts Elementary Education major or permission from Program Director.
 Contact the School of Education 907-796-6424.